-- A. be issued by corporations that have debt other than commercial paper, if any, that is rated A-1 or its equivalent or higher by a NRSRO - B. be issued by corporations organized and operating within the United States and having total assets in excess of five hundred million dollars (\$500,000,000), and - C. may not purchase more than 10 percent of the outstanding paper of any single issuer.
+- A. be issued by corporations that have debt other than commercial paper, if any, that is rated in the ratings category of A or its equivalent or higher by two NRSROs - B. be issued by corporations organized and operating within the United States and having total assets in excess of five hundred million dollars (\$500,000,000) - C. may not purchase more than 10 percent of the outstanding paper of any single issuer.